RodTol/BC-pipelines/docs/index.md

 ## Repository structure
 The repository is organized in the following way:
-- [BC_software](BC_software.md): this directory contains the "BC_software" that enables the parallelizzation across multiple nodes of the basecalling process
+- [BC_software](BC_software.md): this directory contains the "BC_software" that enables the parallelizzation across multiple nodes of the basecalling process.
 -
 - [BC_scripts](BC_scripts.md): here you'll find some bash and python scripts.
 They are used by both the pipeline itself, the BC_software to setup and launch the whole process.
 -